 What advantages does a traditional Merchant Account provide over PayPal?

 Be careful when relying on PayPal.
 Although their service terms seem liberating, in the event of a fraudulent transaction or a charge back, their Terms of Service agreement gives them unrestricted rights to freeze and remove all funds form your PayPal and checking accounts.
 You are processing transactions through an account that doesn't belong to you.
 This means that your rights are very limited in the event of a dispute.
 Be prepared to ask questions about service terms upfront.

-Answer your questions about Cardservice International (now FDIS):
+Answer your questions about Cardservice International: